typedb/typedb/docs/pages/overview/0-index.md

 *What makes a dataset complex?*

 Data models make datasets complex.
-Real world models are filled with hierarchies and hyper-relationships, but our current modelling techniques are all based on binary relationships.
+Real world models are filled with hierarchies and hyper-relationships, but our current modeling techniques are all based on binary relationships.
 Querying these legacy  datasets is challenging, because query languages are only able to retrieve explicitly stored data, and not implicitly derived information.

 GRAKN.AI is the database solution for working with complex data that intelligent applications rely on.
 Grakn allows an organisation to grow its competitive advantage by uncovering hidden knowledge that is too complex for human cognition.
 The data model can evolve as a business “learns” all while reducing engineering time, cost and complexity.